-I want to give you all a gift.
-Actually, I want you to give yourselves a gift, the gift of mom self care.
+I want to give you a gift.
+Actually, I want you to give yourself a gift, the gift of mom self care.
 Here are the thoughts from my head on this cold winter’s evening.

 4:15: What is this?

 You ask what is that?
 Well, let me tell you!
 This is what woke me up from my sleep early this morning!
 Most, it not all of us, work full time at something: a job outside the home, raising our kids either at home or in addition to an outside job, a combination of part time jobs (which in many cases adds up to more hours than a regular job!).

 You name it, we are workers!
 So, let me tell you about the 4:15 rule.

 First, give yourselves the gift of REST.